iotaledger/wallet.rs/documentation/docs/specification.md

  A background process that automatically performs several tasks periodically should be part of the wallet library.
 The goal of the background process is to perform the following tasks:

 - *Sync accounts*: The background process should sync all accounts with the network.
 This should be done using the [`sync_accounts()`](#sync_accounts) method.
-  - If new messages are detected, a [messages](#monitor-for-new-messages) event should be used to notify all subscribers.
+  - If new blocks are detected, a [blocks](#monitor-for-new-blocks) event should be used to notify all subscribers.
   - If new balances are detected, a [balances](#monitor-for-balance-changes) event should be used to notify all subscribers.
   - If new confirmations are detected, a [confirmations](#monitor-for-confirmation-state) event should be used to notify all subscribers.
 :::info
-If there are multiple failed messages, priority should be given to the old ones.
+If there are multiple failed blocks, priority should be given to the old ones.
 :::
-- *Reattach*: The background process should check if there are any unconfirmed messages that require reattachment.
+- *Reattach*: The background process should check if there are any unconfirmed blocks that require reattachment.
 The detailed implementation flow for reattachment can be found in the [reattach section](#reattach).

 The following should be considered for implementation:

 *   Invoking a task explicitly that is already being performed through polling should lead to an error.
 For example, if the polling process is already syncing accounts, and a user explicitly calls [sync()](#sync), it should throw an error.
 *   Errors during the polling process should be communicated to subscribers via error events.

 The background process should have a recurring checker that sequentially performs all the above tasks.
 The implementation should ensure that future tasks can easily be added to the background process.
 For reference, see [Trinity's implementation](https://github.com/iotaledger/trinity-wallet/blob/develop/src/mobile/src/ui/components/Poll.js) of the poll component.